 Landscape - the cultural landscape of a historically important place, including evidence of human interaction with the physical landscape or terrain, Earth’s surface

 Material culture - the physical objects and structures people create and use in daily life (ex. artifacts, clothing, food, buildings, documents, tools, and technology)

 Refuge - a condition of being safe; shelter from pursuit, danger, or harm (people who seek or take refuge are called refugees)

 Sanctuary - a place of refuge or safety, historically often a church or government building where fugitives were protected from arrest or harm (ex.
 Sanctuary cities)

 Secede - to break formal or political ties, to leave a governing group or nation (ex.
 The South seceded from the Union during the U.S. Civil War)

 Viewshed - a geographic term to describe an area visible from a specific location

 Read for Understanding

-Teacher Tips: This Learning Resource is developed in collaboration with New American History, Virginia Public Media, and Field Studio, producers of The Future of America’s Past.
+This Learning Resource is developed in collaboration with New American History, Virginia Public Media, and Field Studio, producers of The Future of America’s Past.
 This Learning Resource includes language in the body of the text to help adapt to a variety of educational settings, including remote learning environments, face-to-face instruction, and blended learning.